Staff

 Sarah Cushman is Director of the Holocaust Educational Foundation of Northwestern University and Senior Lecturer in the History Department.
 She came to HEFNU in 2016 with broad administrative experience and a background in Holocaust history and education.
 Cushman served as Head of Educational Programming at the Strassler Center for Holocaust and Genocide Studies at Clark University from 2013-2016 and from 2007-2013, she was Director of Youth Education at the Holocaust Memorial and Tolerance Center of Nassau County (New York).
 She earned her PhD from Clark University in 2010 for her dissertation, The Women of Birkenau, which she is currently revising as Women in Auschwitz, which is under contract with the University of Indiana Press.
 Cushman is co-editor of the forthcoming The Routledge Handbook on Auschwitz-Birkenau, and co-editor in chief of Holocaust Studies: A Journal of Culture and History.
 She has earned fellowships from the Hadassah-Brandeis Institute, the US Holocaust Memorial Museum, the Holocaust Educational Foundation, and Steven Spielberg.
 Cushman is involved with the National Higher Education Leadership Consortium of Directors of Centers in Holocaust, Genocide and Human Rights Studies, as well as its Midwestern affiliate, and is a member of the Illinois Holocaust and Genocide Commission.

 Eva Seligman, Executive Assistant, joined the Holocaust Educational Foundation in 2022.
-She has a BA in Religion and Gender Studies with a minor in Jewish Studies from Oberlin College and a Master of Divinity from Harvard Divinity School.
+She has a B.A. in Religion and Gender Studies with a minor in Jewish Studies from Oberlin College and a Master of Divinity from Harvard Divinity School.
 Prior to her work at HEFNU, Eva taught middle and high school for eleven years in both Romania and in the greater New York City area.

 Founder